“There’s no joy in it”.

 So to answer my coach’s question, joy to me looks like having a spring in my step and hope in my heart every day.
 I have that in my life now.

-I am now an Accredited Coach and I hope, through coaching, to help others find their joy too.
+I am now a Full Time Coach and I hope, through coaching, to help others find their joy too.